 Freed from your mind clutter, your stuff and the usual obstacles, you’re able to dive deeper into details that are often more elusive.

-1. Wake up.
-It’s morning on your perfect average day.
+It’s the morning of your one perfect day.

 Just where did you wake up?
 What time is it?
 Are you alone, or with someone?
 What’s the first thing you do?
 Notice colours, sights, sounds, nature, animals, food.